RoyOltmans/anova_server/README.md

 Start by accessing the server at http://[yourserverip]:8000/docs

-The support for the HOST BLE is not in the container code (I used the setup with a RPI to couple the anova to my docker server).
+AGAIN BE AWERE "The support for the host BLE is not in the container code (I used the setup with a RPI to couple the anova to my docker server)"

 The migration steps of the anova can be executed by accessing http://[yourserverip]:8000/docs here is a page for using the api's.
    - 1 make a new key for the anova